OCHA-DAP/hdx-python-api/README.md

 ### Docker

-The library is also available set up and ready to go within a Docker image:
+The library is also available set up and ready to go in a Docker image:

     docker pull mcarans/hdx-python-api
     docker run -i -t mcarans/hdx-python-api:latest python3